C-Loftus/sight-free-talon/readme.md

 # Acknowledgements and Resources

-See [ATTRIBUTIONS.md](./ATTRIBUTIONS.md) for a list tools, resources, and individuals that have been helpful in the creation of this repository.
+See [ATTRIBUTIONS.md](./ATTRIBUTIONS.md) for a list of tools, resources, and individuals that have been helpful in the creation of this repository.